-Table 3 - Wholesale Water cost allocations - continued
+Table 3 - Wholesale Water cost allocations (continued)

-Expenditure line Method of allocation Why considered appropriate How satisfied General and Support - IT Headcount (Inc. office based contractors and 50% of non office as they share IT equipment).
-Each colleague has a PC or hand-held device even if part time.
-Proxy for number of PCs and hand-held devices.
-General and Support - Management services and finance FTE (Inc. Contractors).
-Based on Ofwat guidelines.
-Complies with guidelines General and Support - Facilities FTE (Inc. office based contractors).
-Based on Ofwat guidelines.
-Complies with guidelines General and Support - Other FTE Based on Ofwat guidelines.
-Complies with guidelines Local authority rates - Cumulo rates (water) Use GMEAV to allocate costs (rateable assets only).
-Based on value of assets assigned to business units which are reported in supplementary fixed assets tables.
-Complies with guidelines Service charges - Abstraction Directly allocated Directly allocated Directly allocated Service charges - Discharge Directly allocated Directly allocated Directly allocated Service charges - Other Directly allocated Directly allocated Directly allocated Cost associated with Traffic Management Act Directly allocated based on number of permits.
-Directly allocated to treated water distribution.
-Complies with guidelines Costs associated with lane rental scheme N/A Nil operating expenditure Nil operating expenditure Statutory water softening N/A Nil operating expenditure Nil operating expenditure
+Expenditure line Method of allocation Why considered appropriate How satisfied Other operating expenditure - Other direct costs - GSS and Ex gratia Directly allocated Directly allocated Monthly Guarantee Standards Scheme and ex gratia reviewed to ensure directly allocated costs are correct General and Support - HR Allocated using headcount Each colleague drives an HR cost even if part time Proxy to how HR costs are driven General and Support - IT Headcount (Inc. office based contractors and 50% of non office as they share IT equipment) Each colleague has a PC or hand-held device even if part time Proxy for number of PCs and hand-held devices General and Support - Management services and finance FTE (Inc. Contractors) Based on Ofwat guidelines Complies with guidelines General and Support - Facilities FTE (Inc. office based contractors) Based on Ofwat guidelines Complies with guidelines General and Support - Other FTE Based on Ofwat guidelines Complies with guidelines Scientific services Allocated on costs of sampling Costs are driven by complexity of sampling, for which cost is a proxy Monitor sampling for DWI purposes Other business activities (Licence fee) One ninth of Regulation staff and license costs are allocated to Retail, with the remainder equally allocated to Wholesale services.
+The direct costs are then used to apportion amongst upstream services All of this cost is regulation costs.
+The cost allocation used is per the Ofwat guidance Complies with RAG 2.08 Other business activities (Wholesale Market Costs) 50% water and 50% waste.
+The direct costs are then used to apportion amongst upstream services Consistent approach to industry Complies with guidelines Local authority rates - Cumulo rates (water) Use Gross Modern Equivalent Asset Value (GMEAV) to allocate costs (Rateable assets only) Based on value of assets assigned to the business unit which are reported in supplementary fixed assets tables Complies with guidelines Exceptional items Directly allocated Analysis of operational costs identified as exceptional for statutory financial reporting has been separately undertaken Complies with guidelines